Brush up on skin and coat care.

 A broad range of skin and coat problems can affect your pet; common disorders include:

 Practicing proper hygiene can prevent many skin problems.
 Regularly washing your pet with hypoallergenic shampoo will keep their coat healthy and periodic brushing helps keep the hair from matting.
 Anti-parasite medicine should be applied as directed to prevent ticks and fleas.
 Finally, a balanced diet can prevent future complications by providing optimal nutrition for skin and hair health.

 Because of the many causes of adverse skin conditions, diagnosing the problem is particularly complicated.
 If you suspect your pet may be experiencing dermatological issues, it’s important that you schedule an appointment with your veterinarian immediately.

 One of the most common causes of pet dermatological conditions are allergies!
 An allergic reaction occurs when your pet’s body has an adverse response to environmental substances, which can range from from hardly noticeable to potentially fatal.
 Most reactions occur when the allergen is inhaled, ingested or through skin contact.

 - Reddish, moist or scabbed skin

 - Runny eyes

-If you suspect your pet has allergies, please contact Meadowmont Animal Hospital.
+If you suspect your pet has allergies, please contact our veterinary hospital immediately.
 Using your pet’s medical history, a comprehensive physical examination, skin and blood tests and an elimination diet, we can discover what your pet’s specific allergies are.
-Once determined, we then design a customized allergy regimen that involves removing environmental and food-based allergens from your pet’s daily routine, as well as prescribing pet allergy medications if necessary, dramatically improving your pet’s quality of life.
+Once determined, our veterinarians can then design a customized allergy regimen that involves removing environmental and food-based allergens from your pet’s daily routine, as well as prescribing pet allergy medications if necessary, dramatically improving your pet’s quality of life.